-To put it another way, the Asset Plan's total lifecycle cost forecasts are balanced with the Financial Plan's budget forecasts, but....
+To put it another way, the Asset Plan's total lifecycle cost forecasts are balanced with the Financial Plan's budget forecasts, but.....

 What impact does it have on our assets and the services delivered from them in the coming years?
 What about increasing demand on our services from population growth, demographic change, community expectations, and the impacts of climate change?

 What about major shortcomings in our existing assets?
-What do we do?